 Saarlooswolfhound

-Quote from: Gwangi on Today at 02:08:07 PMAustralian Shepherds and Australian cattle dogs are my favorite dog breeds that I'll never own.
+Quote from: Gwangi on November 12, 2024, 02:08:07 PMAustralian Shepherds and Australian cattle dogs are my favorite dog breeds that I'll never own.
 And it has nothing to do with having Australian in the name, it's just coincidence.
 I worked on a beef cattle farm for over a decade where I got to work with both breeds, I just adore them, but they are not compatible with my lifestyle.

 And this is what all too many animal lovers get mistaken- that just because you enjoy or approve of a pet/breed does NOT mean you should own one!
 Do the research and just get animals you can actual care for and will fit your lifestyle.